tyler-ingebrand/NeuralODEFunctionEncoder/README.md

 See the [project page](https://tyler-ingebrand.github.io/NeuralODEFunctionEncoder/).

+**If you want to build on this work, I suggest using https://github.com/tyler-ingebrand/FunctionEncoder instead.
+This code is better organized and maintained.**

 This repository contains the code for the paper "Zero-Shot Transfer of Neural ODEs".
 All experiments are run using "./run_experiment.sh" script.
 We expect it to take around 1-2 weeks for all experiments, as there are numerous